Jejune: 2000–present: Other projects and reissues

 After the band's breakup, Lovelight Shine was founded by Guevara, Murino, and Vanacore.
 The group released an EP through Big Wheel Recreation, and a second self-released EP, before disbanding.
 After that, Murino and Vanacore formed Dirty Sweet, while Guevara began playing piano for blues artist Lady Dottie.
 Following the split, Harrison joined The And/Ors and more recently, she pursued a solo career, with Vanacore occasionally joining her on the drums.
 Additionally, she is a member of the country band Bartender's Bible.

 On January 9, 2025, Iodine Recordings announced they had begun a partnership with Big Wheel Recreation, Jejune's record label, and included a mention of a planned reissue of the band's material as well as other bands under Big Wheel.
 On June 2, The Numero Group announced that they would begin reissuing and remastering Jejune's material, beginning with "That's Why She Hates Me" from their split with Jimmy Eat World and hinting at a vinyl reissue of their material.
+This came on November 10 of the same year as Numero announced remastered reissues of Junk and This Afternoon's Malady, bringing both albums to vinyl in their entirety for the first time.
+On January 25, 2026, Jejune played a secret show with special guest First Day Back, at The Ché Café in California, their first show in over 25 years.
+Previously, Numero announced the band would be going on a short Japan tour with Ethel Meserve and The Album Leaf through February of 2026.
+Numero released Wait a Lifetime, a compilation of their two albums and R.I.P., along with songs from compilations.
+It also marked the first time their music was available on CD since their breakup, as well as R.I.P. appearing on vinyl for the first time.